- How much does it cost to add a teenager to your car insurance policy?

 CarInsurance.com’s guide for parents on how to best insure a teen provides more detail, but here are the top tips for getting the lowest teen driver rates.

-Shop around when you get insurance for a teen
+Shop around for insurance for a teen

 The more you pay for insurance, the more likely you can save money.
 Insurance carriers price their coverage differently, and what might be cheaper for your neighbor might not be cheaper for you.
 It’s a good idea to check quotes from other car insurance companies when you add a teen driver to your policy.